tlh45342/flask-example1/README.md

 ## NOTES:

 I have left commented print statements in place (#print) I would encourage new users of flask to evaluate some of the variables in their different states.
-I am fairly confident that there are some coding tricks that I have still to learn from the innards of flask.
+I am  confident that there are coding tricks that I have still to learn from the innards of flask, and implementing items in python.

 Please note that SQLITE3 is kinda crap when it comes from quering how rows are returned when there are no matches.
 For now this version simply uses the try and exception method to catch this.
 My experience show I can print rowcount and get -1 for a number of choices.
 This does NOT by itself seem to indicate 0 rows returned.